-Ergonomics and Aerosol Technology includes five areas, which deal in different ways with the interaction between people, technical systems and the environment.
+Ergonomics and Aerosol Technology includes five areas, which deals with the interaction between people, technical systems and the environment in different ways.

 Keywords: clean-room technology, air quality, smoke and dust, allergies, particulates from combustion, indoor air, working place air

-In Man–technology systems, research is carried out into how humans use technology, cognitively and physically, and design interactive systems, e.g. virtual reality.
+In man-technology systems, research is carried out on how humans use technology, cognitively and physically, as well as designing interactive systems, e.g. virtual reality.

 Keywords: organisation design, change management